ckyriaco/Capstone/Scripts/Documentation/ADaudit.py Documentation.md

 ### get_last_login_users method
 * This method returns a list of when users last logged in to their accounts.
-* Has validation to ensure array parameter is not empty
+* Has validation to ensure array parameter is not empty.
 * Prints a string of users and last login info.

 ### set_serve_manager_status method
 * This method discovers all service accounts that do not have a manager attribute set.
+* Has validation to ensure distinguished name parameter is not empty.
+* Updates the current object's serv_man_not_set array.

 ### get_last_user_login_list method
 * This method takes in a distinguished name list and looks at the distinguished name that was last looked at.
+* Gets a list of users that are within a container of a specific distinguished name nomenclature, are of a specific object category within that container, and have logged on before (can adjust this to find user accounts that have never been used as well).
+* The generated list is designed to be passed into get_login_past_N_days special purpose function.
 * The Object category is the group of specific users that the administrator wants to query about.
 * The method makes sure that the user has actually logged on before.